 Again, be methodical about it.
-Do one side of the chest first – let’s use the right side for this example.
+Do one side of the chest first.

 Rinse your chest with some lukewarm water, getting rid of any excess or loose hair.
 Towel-dry it and take another look.

-Is It Better Than Using An Electric Trimmer?
+Is It Better Than Using An Electric Trimmer Or Clipper?

 It depends on what you feel is most important.

-Trimming your chest hair with scissors is good because it is low-cost, and can produce a very natural-looking result.
+Trimming your chest hair with scissors is low-cost and can produce a very natural-looking result.